Resources for Providers

 - Child & Teen Checkups (C&TC).
 The Child and Teen Checkups program is Minnesota's Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program.
 It is a preventive health care program for children under 21 years of age who are enrolled in Medical Assistance or MinnesotaCare.
 This webpage contains training information and documentation forms for health care providers, the recommended screening schedule, and information about the various recommended components of a comprehensive exam including hearing and vision screening, lab tests, and the physical exam.

 - Hennepin County Medical Center: Consent and Confidentiality: Providing Medical and Mental Health Care to Minors in Minnesota.
-Legal Guidelines for Professions.
+Legal Guidelines for Professions (PDF).
 This document provides a brief review of the laws that guide the provision of health care to minors in the state of Minnesota.
 It is intended to encourage providers to become knowledgeable about the legal parameters of minor consent, discuss the legal parameters of confidentiality as they pertain to the care of minors, and differentiate between the mandated reporting of sexual abuse and the voluntary reporting of sexual abuse.

 - Minnesota State High School League (MSHSL) publications.
 Minnesota pre-participation sports physical and wrestling certification forms.
 (Note: At this web site, you will have to click on "Forms and Brochures," scroll through the alphabetical list and then click on a specific document.)

 - The Konopka Institute for Best Practices in Adolescent Health was established as a special initiative by the Schools of Medicine‚ Nursing, and Public Health in the Academic Health Center of the University of Minnesota.